beppe2hd/gender_classification/README.md

  ### Discussion on the two networks
-First of all  it is important to highlight as, a more accurate investigation would account for a k-fold testing approach.
+First of all, it is important to highlight as, a more accurate investigation would account for a k-fold testing approach.
 Anyway, such an investigation would require a reorganization of the dataset structure and a redesign of the code section dedicated to the dataset management.
 The comparison between the results of the two networks shows that their accuracy performance are quite